How to Apply

-Applications are reviewed by an independent advisory panel composed of a diverse group of arts and literature experts and other individuals with broad knowledge of community programs.
+Applications are reviewed by an independent advisory panel composed of a diverse group of literary arts experts and other individuals with broad knowledge of community programs.
 Panel composition changes annually.

 Grantees are selected based on:

 - Diversity, equity, inclusion, and accessibility.
-The panel will evaluate the applicant’s commitment to diversity, equity, inclusion, and access as they relate to the proposed project including accessibility design and services for people with disabilities, reaching a variety of audiences, working with diverse partners, etc.
+The panel will evaluate the applicant’s commitment to diversity, equity, inclusion, and accessibility as they relate to the proposed activities, partners, and audiences served.

 If funded, applicants will be responsible for providing Arts Midwest with schedules, reports, and other required materials.
 For more information, please review the grant agreement.
 For example, grantees will be required to: